In This Article

 There are several ways to reduce the fatigue associated with allergies.
 One of the best ways is to reduce your body's response to allergens and avoid taking medications that cause fatigue.
 Reducing exposure also keeps you from feeling tired due to your body's natural response.

-You can identify the triggers you experience by carefully tracking your symptoms or by undergoing a skin or blood test.
+You can identify the triggers by carefully tracking your symptoms or by undergoing a skin or blood test.
 Once you know what causes you to have an allergic reaction, you can limit your exposure to the allergen as much as possible.
 Common allergens include:

-In some cases, your allergic reactions or the ensuing sleepiness causes you to seek medical attention.
+In some cases, your allergic reactions or the ensuing sleepiness will prompt you to seek medical attention.
 Allergic reactions can be dangerous, so it's important to understand what you're dealing with.
 A stuffy nose usually isn't serious, but other symptoms might be an indication of anaphylaxis, a potentially fatal allergic reaction.